s2-AnaPereira-s2/s2-AnaPereira-s2/README.md

 I'm from Brazil, living in Berlin.

+🌱 I’m a Python Backend Programmer
-🌱 I’m currently studying Python programming
+🌱 I’m currently studying Android Development- Kotlin

 👯 I’m looking forward to collaborate and get experience.